Cricket’s Shorthand Course

 If you have not already written for 5 minutes (copying example words), do that now to warm up.
 Use penmanship exercises from your system, or one similar, if you have them.

-As said before, take time from this block if your book has reading material.
+As said before, reduce time in this block if your book has more reading material.

 5 minutes practicing penmanship.

-End each session, no matter how short, with accurate writing.
+End each writing session, no matter how short, with accurate but not-slow writing.
 Music teachers also recommend this.
 Your body remembers the final minutes of a lesson strongly.

 Once you know the shapes well, add speed to this, enough to make your writing smooth but not enough to sacrifice accuracy.